 Standing for extended periods of time may cause back strain and decrease the blood supply to the lower extremities resulting in muscle fatigue and soreness in the legs and feet.
 In addition, prolonged standing causes excessive pressure to accumulate at the heels and balls of the feet.
 Accumulated pressure can strain and cause inflammation of the connective tissue along the bottom of the foot (i.e., the plantar fascia).
-Inflammation of the plantar fascia can be very painful and is termed plantar fasciitis (pronounced fashee-eye-tiss).
-This Thinking Safe and Green note presents information about how to reduce the potential for incurring back, foot, and leg discomfort or injuries due to continuous standing.
+Inflammation of the plantar fascia can be very painful and is termed plantar fasciitis (pronounced fashee-eyetiss).
+This Safety Note presents information about how to reduce the potential for incurring back, foot, and leg discomfort or injuries due to continuous standing.